 However, keep in mind that this is harder to set up than other protocols on the market, and it has to use a third-party software in order to be used, which can open up your device to a wide range of issues.

-With this third party software it opens up your device to new issues and threats.
+With this third-party software, it opens up your device to new issues and threats.
 There is nothing that states this third-party software is going to be completely safe to use.
-It is not uncommon for this software to attach malware or viruses into the devices that download this.
+It is not uncommon for this software to attach malware or viruses to the devices that download this.

 #SSTP: Secure Socket Tunneling Protocol